 Choosing a small CNC plasma table

-If you're in the market for a small CNC plasma table for metal cutting, you likely know the search for the 'right' plasma cutting table can be daunting as there are so many choices and pieces to fit together.
+If you are in the market for a small table for metal cutting, you likely know the search for the best CNC plasma table can be daunting as there are so many choices and pieces to fit together.
 Fortunately, it doesn’t have to be difficult.
-If you keep a few things in mind, you will be well on the way to choosing the right plasma table and cutting system for your specific situation.
+If you keep a few things in mind, you will be well on the way to choosing the best CNC plasma table and cutting system for your specific situation.

 Let’s start with what we mean by small table.
 A small plasma table for metal cutting will range from 2′x2′ to 5′x10′, use an air plasma cutting system (as opposed to high-definition plasma cutting system) to cut, and a standard office computer as the CNC control.
 On average, you should expect to spend between $10,000 and $25,000 for one of these metal cutting tables, though they can be had for slightly less and more than that.

-- Table and mechanical components – This includes a gantry, torch carriage, and z-axis to move the torches.
+- CNC plasma table and mechanical components – This includes a gantry, torch carriage, and z-axis to move the torches.

 - CNC – The brains of your table, a CNC will convert your cutting program into instructions that control cutting direction and speed, along with your plasma system, height controller, and peripheral equipment.